wojd0/biblioteka-uniwersytecka/.github/instructions.md

 ## GetPapierekWeb specific instructions

 Text inside this web app should be in polish.
+Use latest angular framework features.
+Space out and make html readable.
+Use bem naming convention if classes are needed.